 Richard P. Belcher, Jr.

-Richard P. Belcher, Jr. is the John D. and Frances M. Gwin Professor of Old Testament and the Academic Dean at Reformed Theological Seminary Charlotte.
-He is also an ordained minister in the PCA and pastored an urban nondenominational church in Rochester, New York for ten years.
+Richard P. Belcher, Jr. is the John D. and Frances M. Gwin Professor of Old Testament and the Academic Dean at Reformed Theological Seminary Atlanta.
+He is the author of ‘The Messiah and the Psalms’, as well as commentaries on Genesis, Job and Ecclesiastes and has a decade of pastoral experience.

 Belcher takes a new direction amongst Job commentaries.
 He is no ivory tower academic, theorising about suffering, or playing with the book's theology.
 Weaving in the story of little baby Pierce, this is a scholarly and reliable commentary with a real human touch.

 This very readable commentary combines scholarly insight with pastoral compassion as it addresses the question of how we should respond to God when suffering comes into our lives.
 Throughout the commentary, he shows how the message of the book of Job points to Christ the righteous sufferer.
 His summary statements are golden.

 Director of the Christian Counseling Program and Associate Professor of Counseling and Practical Theology, Reformed Theological Seminary, Charlotte, North Carolina